jrasky/corepack/README.md

 corepack = { version = "~0.2.0", default-features = false, features = ["collections"] }
 ```

-You _must_ choose either "std" or "collections" as a feature.
+You _must_ choose either "std" or "alloc" as a feature.
 Corepack currently
 requires dynamic allocations in a few situations.